Physician Assistant Requirements

 - Conversational Spanish

-*A maximum of 2 total prerequisite courses may be outstanding at the time of application, with only 1 science prerequisite outstanding.
+*A maximum of 2 total prerequisite courses may be outstanding at the time of application, with only 1 science / 1 non science prerequisite outstanding.
 An outstanding course is defined as any course listed as being in progress when the CASPA application is submitted by the applicant, even if the course will be completed prior to the applicant submitting his or her supplemental application.
 All outstanding prerequisites must be completed by the end of Spring Quarter of the year of matriculation.

 **Science courses must be for science majors and include an on campus laboratory component.
 Online courses will be evaluated on a case-by-case basis but must have an on-campus laboratory component in order to be considered.
 It is strongly recommended that all prerequisite science courses have been taken within the last 10 years, especially for those applicants who have only been in clinical practice for a short time.
 Introductory courses are not accepted for Anatomy/Physiology or Microbiology.

 Patient Care Experience